trebeljahr/trebeljahr.com/_booknotes/7-habits-of-highly-effective-people.md

 ## Habit 7 - Sharpen the Saw - Principles of Balanced Self-Renewal

 > Sometimes when I consider what tremendous consequences come from little things...
 I am tempted to think...
-That there are no little things. - Bruce Barton
+That there are no little things.

-— Steven Covey
+— Bruce Barton

 There are four aspects of a good life - or philosophy of life.
 They are: physical, social, mental and spiritual.
 Habit 7 is about expressing all of them over and over again throughout life, regularly putting in work into the biggest and only asset one has - oneself.